AGluttonForPunishment/SPGG/README.md

 - Added: Saving of CTLD FOB and logistic table to support saving of any FOB type that you have selected in CTLD. <br>
 - Added: New function to clear/empty the save file<br>
-See readme how to add function: spgg.clearSavefile()
+See readme how to add function: spgg.clearSavefile()<br>
 - Change: Now support any type of static object by type name.
-(Before every static object whould become a FOB)
+(Before every static object whould become a FOB)<br>
+- Change: Changed name of save function and spawn functions (see readme)